TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/managing-access/manage-api-consumer-organisations.md

 As an API Consumer, navigate to the Dashboard to invite new teammates.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/navigate_to_dashboard.png" alt="Navigate to the dashboard" >}}

-Then select the Users tab in the side menu.
+<br/><br/>Then select the Users tab in the side menu.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/open_users_tab.png" alt="Navigate to the Users tab" >}}

-You can add a new team member to your API Consumer organisation in the Users tab.
+<br/><br/>You can add a new team member to your API Consumer organisation in the Users tab.
 To invite a new team member, specify their first and last name, email address, and role.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/invite_team_member.png" alt="Invite new team member" >}}

-There are two possible roles for API Consumers:
+<br/><br/>There are two possible roles for API Consumers:
 * Super admin;
 * Team member.

 The difference between these two roles is that the Super admins can invite or remove users from their organisation and manage applications, while the Team members can only manage applications.

-Once the invitation is sent, the invited team member should receive the following email:
+<br/><br/>Once the invitation is sent, the invited team member should receive the following email:
 {{< img src="/img/dashboard/portal-management/enterprise-portal/team-member-invitation-email.png" alt="Invite new team member email" >}}

-The invited team member can use the link from the email to register in the portal and join the organisation.
+<br/><br/>The invited team member can use the link from the email to register in the portal and join the organisation.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/register-new-user.png" alt="Invite new team member email" >}}

 ## Step 4: Manage API Consumers' role